A year on, Pakistan massacre survivors say waiting for aid, justice

 “We do not know who those people were.
 We should have been taken into confidence.
 We should have been shown why these were the people who were the culprits,” said burqa-clad Ajoon, who sobbed while speaking of her son.

-Ajoon and her husband run an organization that provides support to parents of the 134 slain students.
-Many members said they were still traumatized by events a year ago.
+Ajoon and her husband run an organisation that provides support to parents of the 134 slain students.
+Many members said they were still traumatised by events a year ago.

 Among them is Aurangzeb Khan, whose 16-year-old son Hassan was killed during the attack.